Chia-Network/pool-reference/README.md

 7. Start the node using `chia start farmer`, and log in to a different key (not the two keys created for the pool).
 This will be referred to as the farmer's key here.
 Sync up your wallet on testnet for the farmer key.
+You can log in to a key by running `chia wallet show` and then choosing each wallet in turn, to make them start syncing.

 8. Create a venv (different from chia-blockchain) and start the pool server using the following commands: